 Labeling: All items of evidence must be labeled with the agency name, agency case number and an item identification number/letter at a minimum.
-It is recommended that the label also include the agency name, description of the item, and the location, date, and time of collection.
+It is recommended that the label also include a description of the item, and the location, date, and time of collection.